 As I continued writing, I discovered a few secrets to getting people to stick to your article, which is making it as detailed as you possibly can; making it the best there is on that topic on the internet.

 Now, I try to include every aspect there is to my topic to make people stick to the end.

 4. Apply for the Hubpages Ad Programme

-Once you have your first hub published navigate to Earnings from the drop-down menu at the left side of you page and sign up for the Ad programme.
+Once you have your first hub published navigate to Earnings from the drop-down menu at the left side of your page and sign up for the Ad programme.

 Hubpages has partnered with a few premium ad sources and when you sign up for it, ads get placed in your hubs and you earn from the views to these hubs/ads.

-There are hubber who earn a few hundreds to a few thousands of dollars every month on here and all from hubs already published and monetized.
+There are hubber who earn a few hundred to a few thousands of dollars every month on here and all from hubs already published and monetized.

 Some top earners here who consistently make money each month include:

 - Eddie Carrara who makes $950 per month and has a lifetime earning of $71,000